jjmr007/CIPs/README.md

 * **Draft** - an CIP that is undergoing rapid iteration and changes.
 * **Last Call** - an CIP that is done with its initial iteration and ready for review by a wide audience.
-* **Accepted** - a core CIP that has been in Last Call for at least 2 weeks and any technical changes that were requested have been addressed by the author.
+* **Approved** - a core CIP that has been in Last Call for at least 2 weeks and any technical changes that were requested have been addressed by the author.
 The process for Core Devs to decide whether to encode an CIP into their clients as part of a hard fork is not part of the CIP process.
 If such a decision is made, the CIP will move to final.
 * **Final (non-Core)** - an CIP that has been in Last Call for at least 2 weeks and any technical changes that were requested have been addressed by the author.
 * **Final (Core)** - an CIP that the Core Devs have decided to implement and release in a future hard fork or has already been released in a hard fork.